zarnithaw/99DevOps_Tasks/src/problem4/SOLUTION.md

 - **Added health checks to PostgreSQL**
   Implemented a health check using `pg_isready` so that dependent services can verify when the database is ready to accept connections.

+## Production Improvements

+- **Add monitoring (Prometheus + Grafana)**
+  Implement monitoring to collect metrics from the services and visualize system performance and health.
+This helps detect issues early and provides better operational visibility.

+- **Add readiness and liveness checks**
+  Implement readiness and liveness probes so that orchestration platforms or monitoring systems can detect unhealthy services and take corrective actions automatically.